Actors Headshots advice from Carl Proctor CDG.

 Colour

 Get all your photos in colour.
-If you do want some in black and white for any reason (perhaps to add some variation to a website) it is very easy to turn a colour photo into a black and white one, but impossible to do the opposite.
-Your photographer should be happy to do this for you at no
+If you do want some in black & white for any reason, it is very easy to turn a colour photo into a black & white one.
+Your photographer should be happy to do this for you at no cost.
+Black & white photos are now a very rare sight on Spotlight.

 More about crops